robinhouston/write-to-mp/README.md

     <!-- ^ ^ Replace everything up to this comment from the previous one. ^ ^ -->
 and replace it with the text you want, in HTML format.
 (You can just wrap each paragraph in a pair &lt;p&gt; &hellip; &lt;/p&gt;.)

+You can test the change on your computer before deploying it, by going to http://localhost:8080/mp/enter in your web browser.
+If the page is blank or you see an error message, that probably means the template has been messed up somehow.
+If you can't work out how to fix it, you can download the original version of the enter.html file [here](https://github.com/robinhouston/write-to-mp/raw/master/mp/enter.html) (right-click on that link and choose to download it), and copy it over the messed-up one.

 ### Grouping MPs